JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

   - :code:`temporal_correlation_scale`: Temporal correlation scale.
 Default: PT6H.

+  - :code:`vertical_correlation_scale`: Vertical correlation scale which relates to the ratio of pressures.
+Default: 6.

   - :code:`damping_factor_1` Parameter used to "damp" gross error probability updates using method 1 described in section 3.8 of the OPS Scientific Documentation Paper 2 to make the buddy check better-behaved in data-dense areas.
 See the reference above for the full description.
 Default: 1.0.

   - :code:`damping_factor_2` Parameter used to "damp" gross error probability updates using method 2 described in section 3.8 of the OPS Scientific Documentation Paper 2 to make the buddy check better-behaved in data-dense areas.
 See the reference above for the full description.
 Default: 1.0.